 But the reality is that we are going towards a scenario in which creating a resolution to big problems will need less and less organizational layers.
 In contrast, we will desperately need more individuals able to think big and have a sense of accountability, independence, and determination required to resolve problems autonomously.

 There are many people raising doubts and fears about AI and technology, prospecting a future on which most people in our society will lose their jobs.

 While we don’t know in practical terms where such a shift will lead us, I believe the key challenge will be to keep our society together in an extremely fast-changing world.

 Maybe one of the answers to this challenge could be found in what I believe to be the glue of our society – Education.

 Would the conventional educational system be sufficient to raise the next generation of Big-Picture Thinkers?

-Additionally, as we are heading towards a society where decision making will be fully driven by data; will humans be fast enough to process big amount of data while still having the decision making under control?
+Additionally, as we are heading towards a society where data will fully drive decision making, will humans be fast enough to process a significant amount of data while still having the decision making under control?

-Perhaps a new evolutionary phase has just began, where humans and machines will merge and what scientists like to name as Augmented Age.
+Perhaps a new evolutionary phase has just begun, where humans and machines will merge and what scientists like to name as Augmented Age.

-To leave you with a great inspirational video, I’d suggest you to watch this TED talk, from Maurice Conti.
+To leave you with a great inspirational video, I’d suggest you watch this TED talk from Maurice Conti.